citp/privacy-policy-historical/a/ac/acf/acfe.com.md

 While we use encryption to protect sensitive information transmitted online, we also protect your information off-line.
 All ACFE employees who have access to your personally identifiable information are subject to criminal and credit background checks and receive training on how to protect such information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.

-If you feel that we are not abiding by this privacy policy, you should contact us immediately via telephone at (800) 245-3321 in US or Canada or (512) 478-9000 or via e-mail at [info@ACFE.com](mailto:info@acfe.com).
+If you feel that we are not abiding by this privacy policy, you should contact us immediately via telephone at (800) 245-3321 in the U.S. or Canada or (512) 478-9000 or via email at [info@ACFE.com](mailto:info@acfe.com).

 _Policy effective as of April 17, 2015._